DeclarativeHub/Bond/README.md

 * Changed bonding operator to `->>` due to conflicts with reserved operator `~>`
 * Introduced operator `->|` that performs bonding without initial firing
-* Wrapped Bond in a framework and added CocoaPods support
+* Wrapped Bond in a framework

 ### v1.0.0